PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-AdditionalTelemetry.md

   Find a mocked-up PowerBi DashBoard with randomly generated data at the end of the document.
   It includes the following reports:
   - Unique user trends
-  - Unique devices trends
   - Types of user &mdash;based on types of executions taking place
   - VSCode usage trends
   - Application trends
   - Hosted Scenario Trends
   - PowerShellGet installation trends
 - A cmdlet for providing feedback (Send-PSFeedback):
-  - This cmdlet would take in a string and send it back to the PowerShell team
+  - This cmdlet would take in a string array and send it back to the PowerShell team
   - The cmdlet will also send Platform data (OS/version) and Shell data ($PSVersionTable)
-  - The cmdlet will have an -OpenGitHubIssue switch that will allow the user to open a GitHubIssue in the PowerShell/PowerShell repository
+  - The cmdlet will have an -OpenGitHubIssue switch that will open a browser to a new issue template in the PowerShell/PowerShell repository
   - The user will have the option to include the the last error using an -IncludeError switch
   - If the command is not successful (ex. there is no Web Connection) the cmdlet will return a